GU-CLASP/language-and-perception/meetings.md

 Trends in Cognitive Science, , 17(11), pp. 585-596. (recommended by Sylvie)

 ### Read

+  * Pragst, Louisa, et al. “On the Vector Representation of Utterances in Dialogue Context.”
+Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC-2018), European Language Resource Association, 2018. [link](http://aclweb.org/anthology/L18-1124) (recommended by Bill Nobel) 2019-04-05

   * Forestier S, Oudeyer P-Y.  (2017)  A Unified Model of Speech and Tool Use Early Development.
 Proceedings of the 39th Annual Meeting of the Cognitive Science Society. [link](http://sforestier.com/node/32) (recommended by Sylvie Saget) 2019-03-08